 - As a driver for drastic miniaturisation of systems, ‘systems-on-chips’, and totally new approach to packaging and integration, multi-functional structures, embedded propulsion

-- As an affordable means of demonstrating such technologies, together with novel techniques such as de-orbiting devices or formation flying
+- As an affordable means of demonstrating such technologies, together with novel techniques such as formation flying, close inspection or rendezvous and docking

 - As an opportunity to carry out distributed multiple in-situ measurements, such as obtaining simultaneous multi-point observations of the space environment (which might include the thermosphere, ionosphere, magnetosphere or charged particle flux)

 - As a means of deploying small payloads – for instance, very compact radio receivers or optical cameras where the potential deficit in performance may be largely compensated by the multitude of satellites involved (e.g. in constellations or swarms)

 Technology in-orbit demonstration CubeSats

-Since 2013, ESA has begun a number of CubeSat missions and technology development activities funded under the In-Orbit Demonstration part of the General Support Technology Programme (GSTP).
-The following IOD projects are underway:
+Since 2013, ESA has begun a number of CubeSat missions funded under the In-Orbit Demonstration part of the General Support Technology Programme (GSTP).
+The first IOD project was as follows:

-- GomX-3 (led by Gomspace, Denmark): a 3-unit CubeSat mission to demonstrate aircraft ADS-B signal reception and geostationary telecommunication satellite spot beam signal quality using an L-band reconfigurable software defined radio payload.
-A miniaturised high data rate X-band transmitter developed by Syrlinks and funded by the French space agency CNES is being flown as a third party payload.
+- GOMX-3 (led by Gomspace, Denmark): a 3-unit CubeSat mission to demonstrate aircraft ADS-B signal reception and geostationary telecommunication satellite spot beam signal quality using an L-band reconfigurable software defined radio payload.
+A miniaturised high data rate X-band transmitter developed by Syrlinks and funded by the French space agency CNES was flown as a third party payload.
 The satellite was deployed from the International Space Station on 5 October 2015 and re-entered Earth’s atmosphere after 1 year of successful operations.

 - Picasso (led by Belgian Institute of Space Aeronomy with VTT Finland and Clyde Space, UK): a 3-unit CubeSat mission to measure Stratospheric Ozone distribution, Mesospheric Temperature profile and Electron density in the ionosphere using a miniaturised multi-spectral imager for limb sounding of solar disk, and a multi-Needle Langmuir Probe, due to be launched in 2019 on the Vega Small Satellite Mission Service (SSMS) Proof of Concept flight

 Mission application studies

-In addition to the IOD missions and technology development activities, studies focussed on the mission applications of nano-satellite systems and miniaturised payloads have been performed under funding of the ESA General Studies Programme (GSP), including:
+In addition to the IOD missions, numerous studies focussed on the mission applications of nano-satellite systems and miniaturised payloads have been performed under funding of the ESA General Studies Programme (GSP), including:

-- Remote Sensing with Cooperative Nanosatellites (four parallel ‘Sysnova’ studies
+- Remote Sensing with Cooperative Nano-satellites -four parallel ‘Sysnova’ studies